 Is that what’s actually wrong with Bella?
 She enjoyed being possessed by Tom, and wants it back?
 His lack of any sort of respect for any social contract may have struck her as enormously liberating.
 And she keeps trying to get close enough to him for him to do it again.
 And it’s the last thing he intends to do.

 Because I cannot see that Tom would have been best pleased by that development.
 I don’t think he’d have found that development either convenient or discrete.
 And he sure the hell wouldn’t have welcomed a potential doppelganger right in the middle of his organization.
 Not to mention that it completely blew the whole “secret” of what that Cup he’d entrusted to her was right out of the water.
-It is obvious that Bellatrix knows about that particular Horcrux.
+It has been obvious since GoF that Bellatrix definitely knows about that particular Horcrux.

 I had earlier speculated that he’d given Bella the Locket and told her to put it in the cave.
 But Rowling didn’t choose to go there.
 And this is shaping up to be an extremely worthy alternate.

-I think that once he managed to make it turn her loose — for they don’t seem to take the host over 24/7, or not at first — he gave her instructions to put it away somewhere that it wouldn’t be in contact with her.
-I would imagine that his instructions to Bella were so emphatic that she didn’t even dare to remove the Cup from the vault after he disappeared.
+I think that once he managed to make it turn her loose — for they don’t seem to take their hosts over 24/7, or not at first — he gave her instructions to put it away somewhere that it wouldn’t be in contact with her.
+I would imagine that his instructions to Bella were so emphatic that she didn’t even dare to remove the Cup from the vault even after he disappeared.

 But the incident would have been enough to set him to thinking over the possibilities of creating one that was specifically designed as a weapon which was intended to take someone over.
 And he’d deal with the consequences once he’d got what he wanted out of the situation.

 Of course what this whole line of speculation does is to give the stupid “One Ring” behavior of the Locket some legitimacy after all.
 WHich I honestly cannot view as a Good Thing.
 But those are the breaks.